 Signs of dehydration:

-Bright or dark colored urine(sometimes with odor) – due to severe dehydration
+- Bright or dark coloured urine(sometimes with odour) – due to severe dehydration

 So don’t wait for your body to throw an indicator to tell you if you’re thirsty as you might often not even recognize it.
 Once you have lost lots of water, your body feels tired and dizzy or at times, you might not sweat and become delirious.
 Follow the motto – ‘Eat before you’re hungry, rest before you’re tired and drink before you’re thirsty’ Without staying hydrated, performing exercises such as cycling or running becomes a struggle.